 Solution

-You can apply common industrial solvents, such as Acetone, to get off contaminants or impurities from the metal surface before welding.
+- Furthermore, you can apply common industrial solvents, such as Acetone, to get off contaminants or impurities from the metal surface before welding.
 Apart from that, you can get rid off lingering particles just by grinding off the rust and paint from the surface.

 Reason: 03 — Inappropriate Welder Settings

 For example, your welding wire speed for MIG welding will determine the ideal amperage.
-If you use too high an amperage, it will cause spattering problems.
+If you use too high an amperage, it will cause weld spattering problems.
 Likewise, a too-low voltage will result in spattering issues in MIG welding.

 Incorrect polarity or insufficient shielding gas flow can also cause spattering problems.
 It will lead to poor joint preparation and weaken the joint.